xang555/rate-banklao/README.md

 ### jdb(success,error)

-return json object which it is money rate from Joint Development Bank (JDB)
+return  promise object which it is money rate from Joint Development Bank (JDB)

 example result :